akupila/ArduinoContinuousServo/README.md

 Sorry to blow the fluffy duffy dream that you might see here: servos are notoriously inaccurate.
 While applications may differ you'll likely still need some sort of calibration in software.

 ContinuousServo uses the AVR timer1, same as the [Servo library].
 This means that both cannot be used at once.
+Also due to timer1 being used PWM on pins 9 and 10 won't work (3, 5, 6 and 11 are still fine though)

 Support